 More successful, however, were Adam and Eve’s costumes that were the cuts of normal clothes (a wrap dress, a short-sleeved shirt and trousers) but made out of effervescent sheer fabric that lightly clung to their bodies, and through which their utilitarian underwear could be seen.
 It was these shimmery outer layers that were shed upon their expulsion from Paradise, leaving the couple cold and exposed in only their sad, grey little knickers.

 For being an opera, the music itself felt a bit illustrative.
 You wouldn’t be able to hum a tune after, which is a bit different from most operas where the text of the libretto plays second fiddle to the musical score.
 Indeed it did feel more like a minimalist film score.
-I was also not convinced by voice of Satan, very high and warbly as a soprano.
+I was also not convinced by voice of Satan, very high and warbly as a soprano when contrasted with the meatier voices of the demons.
 However I loved the casting of a queer/trans singer, and Ella Taylor physically and aesthetically did the job, especially when prowling around the outside of the green lawn with the white picket fence.
+The graceless state of Satan, cast out into a hostile new world, has some interesting parallels with a trans identity, transgressing gender normativity.

 Despite saying I was going to discuss a live performance, this blog is quickly going to descend into just talking about all the things I like about Milton’s poem.